Great Caesar’s ghost, there are a lot of comic book movies coming out over the next five years!

 Movies and TV shows based on comic book characters are far from new, but recently it has felt more like like a flood rather than a trickle.
 Now more than ever, all these various heroes and heroines are coming together under one production roof (whenever possible), leading to a sense of connectivity rarely seen outside of … well, comics.

 TV is already getting a bit crowded with heroes, with both new and returning shows like Agents of S.H.I.E.L.D., Gotham, Arrow, The Flash and more.
 But the theatrical film train isn’t stopping.
 If anything, it’s just getting started.
 If you’ve been paying attention to recent Marvel releases in particular, you might be picking up on hints for movies they’re planning years from now.
-The Avengers 2?
-Pshhh.
-We already have clues as to what will happen in The Avengers 3.

-As of right now, most of these movies (especially the ones from DC properties) are currently untitled and unannounced, but that doesn’t mean we don’t have at least some idea of what they are.
+As of right now, some of these movies (especially the ones from DC properties) are currently untitled and unannounced, but that doesn’t mean we don’t have at least some idea of what they are.

 The full list is below.
 Slight spoilers for previously released and upcoming films might follow.